As an Amazon Associate, I earn from qualifying purchases.

-These chocolate peanut butter overnight oats are a healthy and simple make-ahead breakfast.
-Packed with chocolate flavor, they're made without yogurt and are vegan by default.
+My chocolate peanut butter overnight oats are a tasty, simple, and kid-friendly make-ahead breakfast.
+Packed with chocolate flavor from cocoa powder, these oats are made without yogurt and are vegan by default.
+The perfect staple recipe for busy mornings!

 a glass jar with chocolate overnight oats on a white board with a small bottle of milk